willidad/wk-charts/tasks.md

 enter / exit animations on reverse charts do not work correctly
     -> animate to/from wrong target

-Tooltip markers on stacked area charts are not correctly positioned
+Fix: 5566ae7 Tooltip markers on stacked area charts are not correctly positioned

 Fix: 1554895 Tooltip markers do not snap to data values anymore